FAQ for Students & Parents

 When do most people study abroad?
 Why should I go this year?

 The short answer is to go now.
-Seriously, the number one regret we hear from students is “I wish I would have gone abroad sooner?”
+Seriously, the number one regret we hear from students is “I wish I would have gone abroad sooner!”
+Too many students put off their plans to study abroad and then completely miss their opportunity.
+Now more than ever, we understand how uncertain the future can be.
 The earlier you’re able to study abroad, the more options you will have to take classes that fit your academic goals.
-In addition, studying abroad sooner will help you land internships and leadership positions as well as have more time on campus to apply everything you learn abroad.
+Studying abroad sooner will help you land internships and leadership positions as well as have more time on campus to apply everything you learn abroad.
+We even have students who choose to join us the summer before their freshman year.
+It’s never too early.

 How do I talk to my parents about studying abroad?